 I don’t know who came up with the idea of rolling up some dough and putting it in a tube in the fridge section with a shelf life of several weeks, but it is pure genius!
-Now we can have fresh dough anytime and we don’t have to go through all the trouble of mixing, kneading and letting it rise ourselves!
-Unfortunately, the store bought results are never as good as real homemade dough but are better than buying it off the shelf at the store.
-Plus they when they are warm from the oven, there is nothing better!
+Now we can have fresh dough anytime and we don’t have to go through all the trouble of mixing, kneading, and letting it rise ourselves.
+Unfortunately, the store-bought results are never as good as real homemade dough but are better than buying it off the shelf at the store.
+Plus when they are warm from the oven, there is nothing better than warm bread.

 These are a little trickier to make than your average Trader Joe’s product.
 These are stored in the fridge section.
 In my local stores they are next to the eggs which is usually in a separate fridge from the milk and prepared foods.
 You can keep the “tube” in the fridge for a couple of weeks before you have to use it.
 Then when you are ready warm up the oven.
 You have to pull the out paper wrapper with the pretty picture of the rolls off the inner cardboard tube.
 Then you can unwrap the inner tube and the dough comes out wrapped up on itself.
 In the picture above I show what it looks like unrolled.
 You have to separate the triangles and then roll them up into tight little rolls into a crescent shape.
 Put them directly on the backing sheet and stick them in the oven until they are done.

 They sure looked nice when they came out and they had the nice toasty, fresh baked bread smell.
 In fact the kitchen smelled really good when these were baking.

 This is just the start too.
 If you go to the Pillsbury website I linked above, you can see all types of things you can do with the faux croissants.
 Pig in a blanket, mini pizzas, you name it.
 Most of them are pretty kid friendly too.